Senior Lecturer and Programme Leader for BSc Forensic Psychology

 I also have a keen research interest in how mentally disordered individuals are perceived within the CJS and the role of Appropriate Adults during interviews with vulnerable suspects, as well as false confessions and miscarriages of justice.
 In addition, my research interests include the role of the Registered Intermediary and vulnerable victims and witnesses.

-My PhD focuses specifically on the investigative interviewing of mentally disordered suspects.
-This includes how police officers perceive those with mental disorder and explores concepts of 'dangerousness' and the 'criminalisation hypothesis'.
+My PhD focused specifically on the investigative interviewing of mentally disordered suspects.
+This included how police officers perceive those with mental disorder and explored concepts of 'dangerousness' and the 'criminalisation hypothesis'.

-My work also investigates if current interviewing practice and guidance is best practice for this vulnerable group: including questioning strategies, interviewer and interviewee characteristics (such as suggestibility, compliance and acquiescence), and the role and efficacy of the Appropriate Adult.
+My current research work investigates if current interviewing practice and guidance is best practice for this vulnerable group: including questioning strategies, interviewer and interviewee characteristics (such as suggestibility, compliance and acquiescence), and the role and efficacy of the Appropriate Adult.
+I am generally interested in any research that explores the broader context of vulnerability within the Criminal Justice System!

 I also examine the way that police officers evaluate their own interviews and I am one of the founding members of the Forensic Interview Trace.